agalamatis/learn-programming-with-python/unit_1_basics/README.md

 ```

 ## break and continue statements, and else clauses of loops
 The `break` statement breaks out of the innermost enclosing `for` or `while` loop.
-Loop statements may have an `else` clause; it is executed when the loop terminates through exhaustion of the itertion (with `for`) or when the condition becomes false (with `while`), but *not* when the loop is terminated by a `break` statement.
+Loop statements may have an `else` clause; it is executed when the loop terminates through exhaustion of the iteration (with `for`) or when the condition becomes false (with `while`), but *not* when the loop is terminated by a `break` statement.
 This is exemplified by the following loop, which searches for prime numbers:
 ```python
 >>> for n in range(2, 10):
 ...     for x in range(2, n):